t4professor/ngx-spin/README.md

 | `[size]`      | size of Spin                                                                            | `'large' \| 'small' \| 'default'` | `'default'`   |
 | `[spinning]`  | whether Spin is spinning                                                                | `boolean`                         | `true`        |
 | `[simple]`    | whether Spin has no children                                                            | `boolean`                         | `false`       |

+## Build

+Run `npm run build:lib` to build the project.
+The build artifacts will be stored in the `dist/` directory.